 Heidi’s work is found in private collections in New England, South Carolina, Pennsylvania and Florida as well as Switzerland and as far away as Pakistan.

 Heidi has been active in the arts communities.
-She’s demonstrated and given workshops and lessons for the Manchester Art Association, Pompano Beach Club, Tolland Senior Center and Tolland County Art Association where she is past president for 4 years.
+She’s demonstrated and given workshops and lessons for the Manchester Art Association, Pompano Beach Club, The Plaza at Oceanside, Tolland Senior Center and Tolland County Art Association where she was past president for 4 years.

 Heidi has over 200 awards from various juried and judged art

 shows, having recently received the Most Original from the Tolland County Art Open Show, and 1st Viewers Choice from Arts Center East Members Show.
-She’s been written up several times in the Hartford Courant and Journal Inquirer usually in conjunction with her art pieces shown at shows.
+She’s been written up several times in the Hartford Courant, Journal Inquirer, the Sun Sentinel & Pelican newspapers .

 Heidi shows her work and does some teaching in Pompano Beach and Ft Lauderdale, Florida where she lives for the winter months.

-She sells her work from her website www.heidiludwig.com and from her homes in Connecticut and Florida.
+Her work can be seen and purchased from her website www.heidiludwig.com and from her homes in California and Florida.